isomerpages/mof-vital/media-library/publications/_posts/2022-06-23-post-The VITAL DREAM Teams.md

 In the June 2022 issue of VITAL MOMENTS, members of the DREAM Teams share about their journey of re-defining VITAL's MVV and their key take-aways.
 </p>
 <p style="font-size: 16px;color:#585858;text-align:justify;">
-	Click <a href = "/files/The VITAL DREAM Teams.pdf">HERE</a> to download VITAL Moments which features the VITAL DREAM Teams.
+	Click <a href = "/files/the vital dream teams.pdf">HERE</a> to download VITAL Moments which features the VITAL DREAM Teams.
 </p>